Alban1911/LeagueSkins/README.md

 ## About

-This repository contains a comprehensive collection of League of Legends skin assets, organized by champion and skin **names** for easy browsing.
+This repository contains a comprehensive collection of League of Legends skin assets, organized by champion and skin **ids**.
 All assets are extracted and maintained by the **[Rose](https://github.com/Alban1911/Rose)** community.

-This is the human-friendly version of the skin repository — champions and skins use readable names instead of numeric IDs, and skin files are plain `.zip` archives.
-The [RoseSkin](https://github.com/Alban1911/RoseSkin) repository is the optimized counterpart used directly by Rose, with numeric IDs and encrypted `.rse` files.

 **[Rose](https://github.com/Alban1911/Rose)** is an open-source automatic skin changer for League of Legends that enables seamless access to all skins in the game, including legacy, limited, and exclusive skins that are no longer available through normal means.